skranz/shinyChatQuiz/README.md

 # shinyChatQuiz

 App for online lecture support with chat and quizzes

+**In development.
+Not yet usable.**